EricDriussi/host-your-own/README.md

 ## ⚙️ Config

-User config of the desired output is done through the `.env.yml` file.
+User config and vars are set up in the `.env.yml` file.

 There are two ways to set up this file: